FastGeCo/Fast-GeCo/README.md

-# DiffSVC
+# Fast-GeCo
-Audio Demo for "DiffSVC: A Diffusion Probabilistic Model for Singing Voice Conversion"
+Audio Demo for "A Generative Correction Method for Noise-robust Speech Separation"